 Gift in a Jar: Cranberry-Bran Muffins

 This gift in a jar has stripes of flour, whole bran cereal, apple pie spice, almonds, brown sugar and cranberries.
 Seal the streusel topping in a small sturdy plastic bag and enclose at the top of the jar.
 The jars/gifts keep at room temperature for up to a month.
 Get the recipe above and download a free PDF of printable recipe labels and instructions.

 This super-easy Christmas treat uses just two ingredients: candy coating and either crushed candy canes or crushed round peppermint candies.

-Gifts of homemade holiday treats, including fresh-baked breads or iced cookies, look striking in pretty packaging.
+Gifts of homemade holiday treats, including fresh-baked quickbreads, look striking in pretty packaging.
 Fold colorful cardstock to create easy containers.
 Accent with ribbons and tie on a meaningful message.
-To make mini-loaf bread packaging as shown, click on the link below for a free template and instructions.
+To make mini-loaf bread packaging as shown, download a free package template.

 Gift in a Jar: Fruit and Nuts Oatmeal

 Toasting the oatmeal before layering is worth the effort for added nutty flavor.
 Give with a small jar of honey.